sktime/sktime/docs/source/installation.rst

 Alternatively, a developer install can be obtained from a local clone of the repository.

-For steps on how to obtain a local clone of the repository, please follow the steps described in the section **Creating a fork and cloning the repository** inside `Git and GitHub workflow <https://www.sktime.net/en/stable/developer_guide/git_workflow.html>__
+For steps on how to obtain a local clone of the repository, please follow the steps described here `Creating a fork and cloning the repository <https://www.sktime.net/en/stable/developer_guide/git_workflow.html#creating-a-fork-and-cloning-the-repository-initial-one-time-setup>__`

 .. code-block:: bash